Daily Cooking Quest

 Instructions

-1. Marinate fish with lime juice and salt, set aside for 15 minutes.
+1. Marinate the fish: Massage lime juice and salt into the fish steaks and set them aside for at least 15 minutes.

-2. Heat oil in a pot and sauté spice paste, bay leaves, and tomatillos until fragrant, about 3 minutes.
+3. Sauté spice paste: Heat oil in a wok and sauté spice paste, Indonesian bay leaves, and tomatillos for 3 minutes or until fragrant.

-4. Add the fish, salt, sugar, and tamarind solution.
-Cook uncover, until the fish is cooked and the sauce is slightly thickened and reduced, about 15 minutes.
+5. Add fish: Add fish, salt, sugar, and tamarind solution.
+Cook uncovered for about 15 minutes until the fish is cooked and the sauce is slightly reduced.

 Indonesian Pantry